Anthony McCarten: Screenwriting

 Via Satellite, which McCarten adapted from his own stage play, and directed himself, was invited to several film festivals including London, Cannes, Toronto, Melbourne, Hawaii and Seattle.
 His follow-up feature as writer/director, Show of Hands (2008), premiered at the Montreal International Film Festival and was an official selection for the Shanghai Film Festival 2009.

-In 2011, his adaptation of his own novel Death of a Superhero had its world premiere at the Toronto Film Festival, won the 2011 Les Arcs European Film Festival Audience Choice Prize and Young Jury Prize, and the Audience Award and 'Special Mention' of the Jury at the Mamer-en-Mars European Film Festival.
+In 2011, his adaptation of his own novel Death of a Superhero had its world premiere at the Toronto Film Festival, won the 2011 Les Arcs Film Festival Audience Choice Prize and Young Jury Prize, and the Audience Award and 'Special Mention' of the Jury at the Mamer-en-Mars European Film Festival.
 It had its US premiere at the 2012 Tribeca Film Festival.

 McCarten produced and wrote The Theory of Everything (2014), concerning the life of Prof. Stephen Hawking, and his first wife, Jane Hawking.
 He first initiated talks with Jane to acquire the rights to her autobiography, Travelling to Infinity, in 2004, and shortly after began work on the screenplay, which took its inspiration from her book.
 On 15 January 2015, the film received 5 Academy Award nominations, with McCarten earning two as producer and screenwriter in the categories of Best Picture and Best Adapted Screenplay.
 He won two BAFTA awards for his roles as producer Best British Film and screenwriter Best Adapted Screenplay.

 In 2017, McCarten wrote and co-produced a film about Winston Churchill, Darkest Hour.
 It stars Gary Oldman as Churchill, who has received critical acclaim for his performance.
 The film received 6 Academy Award nominations, with McCarten earning one as producer in the category of Best Picture.
 He was also nominated for two BAFTA awards for his role as producer, Best British Film and Best Film.

 McCarten wrote Bohemian Rhapsody (2018), the Queen biopic that reached Number 1 at the box office in the US, UK, France, Germany, and all major markets, recording the second biggest opening weekend in history for a musical biography.
 It became the biggest grossing drama and/or biopic of all time in 2018, winning the 2019 Golden Globe for Best Picture (drama), earning over $900 million at the box office, and was nominated for the 2019 Academy Award for Best Picture.

 In 2019, he wrote the script for The Two Popes, the film adaptation of his own stage play, The Pope; the film stars Anthony Hopkins as Pope Benedict XVI and Jonathan Pryce as Pope Francis, and had its world premiere at the Telluride Film Festival.

 In April 2020, Deadline.com announced McCarten would be writing the screenplay for an upcoming Whitney Houston biopic.
 He would also serve as producer with Houston's mentor/boss Clive Davis, her estate president and music company Primary Wave.
 Stella Meghie was set to direct the film, Whitney Houston: I Wanna Dance with Somebody.
 In September 2021, director Kasi Lemmons was brought on to replace Meghie.
 Production started shortly afterwards at Marina Studios' soundstages in Quincy, Massachusetts.